FPavanello/FPavanello.github.io/_pages/about.md

 - From May to July 2023 I was visiting student at the [Boston University](https://www.bu.edu/), hosted by [Ian Sue Wing](https://people.bu.edu/isw/).

 - From late 2021 to early 2022 I was a research intern at the Environment Directorate of the **Organization for Economic Co-operation and Development (OECD)**.
-Using Computable General Equilibrium (CGE) models, I worked on the economic costs of net-zero emissions (NZE) transition by 2050.

 - Since 2018 I have been collaborating within the ERC-project [ENERGYA](http://www.energy-a.eu/) of Prof. [Enrica De Cian](https://www.unive.it/data/people/5591358/)